 Let me share one final scripture; a promise laid out by Jesus while talking to seekers from the Mount of Olives…

 “Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.
 For everyone who asks receives, and he who seeks finds, and to him who knocks it will be opened.”
 Matthew 7:7-8 (NKJV)

 This is who we are.
 Fully restored as new creatures, we are the temple of God.
 Our High Priest, Jesus Christ, who we are friends with, enters into this temple and advocates for us.
 When taking into consideration what Jesus faced in the court of the Jewish Temple back in the day, this is truly profound.

 Now go out as the living temple of God, and live in the joyous assurance of who you are in Christ.

 But, be aware.
 The dogs are out there.
-There out to defile the temple.
+They are out there desperate to defile you, the temple.